ddavison/kinetic/README.md

 PasteBin, is just one of the many potential use cases for this package.

 This package is potentially useful for private use.
-By creating a module named myapp.coffee and following the [API (will link soon)](#), you are able to specify your own local url to share code with coworkers, or potentially even live changes.
+By creating a module named `myapp.coffee` and following the [API](https://github.com/ddavison/kinetic/wiki/API), you are able to specify your own local url to share code with coworkers, or potentially even share live changes.